How are course evaluations conducted?

 How can I access results?

-If you have a question about course evaluations that is not answered here, please contact Kathy Becker, Assistant to the Associate Dean, Teaching.
+If you have a question about course evaluations that is not answered here, please contact the Teaching Portfolio.